ma7dev/2023-09-ma7dev.github.io/_tabs/now.md

 ## tl;dr

-I work as a Faculty Research Assistant at Oregon State University under the supervision of Professor Alan Fern.
-I am working on Machine Common Sense Reasoning.
-In my free time, I like to spend my time at the gym or reading books about AI, reasoning, philosophy, or software engineering.
+I am currently working part-time for a Saudi startup.
+In my free time, I like to spend my time at the gym, watching videos on [YouTube](http://youtube.com) or livestreams on [Twitch](https://twitch.tv), and reading books about AI, reasoning, philosophy, or software engineering.

 *This page was inspired by [Gergely Orosz](https://blog.pragmaticengineer.com/scoop/)*